benthamite/anki-interleaver/README.md

 ### apply the order in Anki

-1. In Anki, open **Browse**
+1. In the main Anki window, click **Browse**.
-2. Search for the decks you interleaved (example):
+2. Search for all new cards within the decks you interleaved.
+Example:

-   `deck:"Main::Japanese" or deck:"Main::Swedish"`

-3. Click the **Fields** button and enable `MasterRank`.
-4. In the popup, you will see a list of fields.
-Locate the `MasterRank` field, select it, and then check the "Sort by this field in the browser" option.
-4. Click the `MasterRank` column header to sort ascending.
+   `is:new (deck:"Main::Japanese" or deck:"Main::Swedish")`

+   (The script will output the exact text you need to paste.)
+3. Sort the cards by 'Sort Field' (if it doesn't show up, right-click on the column headers and enable it).
-5. Select all cards (`Cmd+A` on macOS).
+4. Select all cards (Cmd/Ctrl + A).
-6. Choose **Cards → Reposition…**
+5. Choose **Cards → Reposition…**
-7. Use:
+6. Use:
    - Start position: `1`
    - Step: `1`
+   - Randomize order: unchecked
+   - Shift positions of existing cards: unchecked

 ## notes on ordering